MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/universal-packages.md

 [!INCLUDE [version-eq-azure-devops](../../includes/version-eq-azure-devops.md)]

 Universal Packages allow you to package any number of files of any type and share them with your team.
 Using the Universal Package task in Azure Pipelines, you can pack, publish, and download packages of various sizes, up to 4 TB.
-Each package will be uniquely identified with a name and a version number.
+Each package is uniquely identified with a name and a version number.
 You can use Azure CLI or Azure Pipelines to publish and consume packages from your Artifacts feeds.

 > [!NOTE]
 > Universal Packages are only available in Azure DevOps Services.